square/bazel_maven_repository/README.md

-# bazel_maven_repository
+# Bazel Rules for Maven Respository use
 A bazel ruleset creating a more idiomatic bazel representation of a maven repo using a pinned list of artifacts.